-- setting up an appointment with college personnel to discuss policies and procedures.
-If you are a student and have a learning disability or an attention deficit disorder, contact the director of the Thomas P. Johnson Student Resource Center.
-If you are a student and have any other type of disability, contact the coordinator of disability services. - 2) Provide the designated coordinator of services/support with written documentation from an appropriate professional of the nature of your disability and any consideration/accommodations that may be necessary.
-Such documentation must be current (usually not less than three years old) and provide a clear understanding of how the student is functioning at this point in time. - 3) If you are requesting some form of accommodation or special arrangement in order to fully participate in institutional activities, please be sure to provide ample time for your request to be evaluated and arrangements to be made prior to the anticipated need for service/support.
+- 1. Contact the Office of Disability Services and schedule and appointment to meet with the coordinator to discuss specific needs. - 2.
+Provide the Disabilities Services Coordinator with written documentation from an appropriate professional of the nature of the disability and any consideration or accommodations that may be necessary.
+Such documentation must be current (usually not less than three years old) and provide a clear understanding of how the student is functioning at this point in time. - 3.
+If requesting some form of accommodation or special arrangement in order to participate fully in institutional activities, must provide ample time for the request to be evaluated and for arrangements to be made prior to the anticipated need for service/support.
 The institution cannot guarantee that appropriate accommodations/services can be put in place without sufficient lead time to make arrangements.

-If a student is dissatisfied with the accommodations/services provided, he or she may appeal to the Dean or designee after first consulting with the appropriate graduate coordinator.
+If a student is dissatisfied with the accommodations or services provided, he or she may appeal to the Dean or designee after first consulting with the Disabilities Services Coordinator.